panteLx/Mealie-Enhanced-API/readme.md

 ## Overview

 This Python script is designed to interact with the Mealie API, providing additional functionality for managing recipes and more.
 Check it out!
+Happy cooking with Mealie! 🍲

 ## Prerequisites